Home AI Lab ·Part 1

 Before Ollama even mattered, basic LAN connectivity failed.

-The Mac couldn’t reliably reach the Windows host.
-Turning off the third-party firewall changed the behavior from “unreachable” to “timeout”, a useful clue that the route existed but traffic was still being blocked somewhere.
+The client couldn’t reliably reach the Windows host.
+Turning off the third-party firewall changed the behavior from “unreachable” to “timeout”, which was a useful clue that the route existed but traffic was still being blocked somewhere.

 The problem was the Windows network profile.
 PowerShell showed the Wi-Fi network as Public, which triggers stricter firewall rules: